GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 ## Exercise
 You're probably going to need to exercise and stretch if you want to get better.
 My stretching and exercise regiment used to be reasonably long, but not anymore.
-I'd look up some exercises online first, and attempt some nerve [flossing exercises](https://www.youtube.com/watch?v=d85QKyWvrbI) as well, but only use this as a temporary crutch.
-Go talk to your physician about what exercises you need.
+I'd look up some exercises online first, and attempt some nerve [flossing exercises](https://www.youtube.com/watch?v=d85QKyWvrbI) as well.

+Instead of trusting internet strangers, I'd advise you to go talk to your physician about what exercises to do, even though you'll probably just stubbornly continue to google for answers instead.
+I know I did.

 It's also worth considering a standing/adjustable desk.
 It might work for you, but anecdotally it made no difference in my symptoms.

 ## Mix your day up
-In most jobs, there are plenty of wats to create value without necessarily hammering on the keys.
+In most jobs, there are plenty of ways to create value without necessarily hammering on the keys.
 As a software developer, I can do pair programming or Code Reviews, which are activities that don't strain my hands very much.
 I'm sure there's an equivalent for most occupations.
 If you can, try to sandwich these non-keyboard activities in the middle of your day, so it acts as a natural mid-day break for your hands.